top of page

 In addition, Logan County TNR Project will serve as an educational resource for local government and the public on street cats, how TNR programs work and how they help stabilize and control the number of cats within our communities.

-We are not a rescue—so we do not take in or re-home cats/kittens.
-We have no physical address (see our P.O.
-Box address under DONATE).
+We are not a rescue—we do not take in or re-home cats/kittens.
+We have no physical address.
 We are an all-volunteer group operating primarily on donations and fundraisers to pay for spay/neuter surgeries and State required rabies vaccines.
+Cats are returned to the location they were trapped after their spay/neuter surgery.

 Ohio Animal Advocates.JPG